Geoactivism ...

 Focus: Processes

-Socially and ecologically transformative processes: ecosocialization; communalization; humanization; decentralization; demilitarization; re-electrification; de-automobilization; and ecosystem restoration.
+Socially and ecologically transformative processes: democratization; ecosocialization; decentralization; deceleration; confederalization; communalization; de-automobilization; and ecosystem restoration.

-Let become a month of neighborhood revival, a period of creativity and connectivity, a recurrent celebration of our common habitat; let June become a starting point for a society imbued with love and care.
+Let June (or December) become a month of renewal, an opportunity for neighborhood transformation, a recurrent celebration of our common habitat; let this month become a starting point for a sustainable society.

 Focus: Neighborhoods

-Locally, regionally, and globally interconnected neighborhoods: human-powered; sun-powered; toxin-free; soil-aware; water-aware; food-producing; ecoconnective; and ecocreative.
+Locally, regionally, and globally interconnected neighborhoods: human-powered; sun-powered; toxin-free; soil-aware; water-aware; food-producing; creative; and ecosystem-based.

-Let become a month of awareness and reflection, a period of social deceleration, a recurrent opportunity to imagine a different reality; let December become a starting point for peace and peace of mind.
+Let December (or June) become a month of awareness and reflection, a period of social deceleration, a recurrent opportunity to imagine a different reality; let this month become a starting point for love for the planet.

 Trapped within the framework of commodity exchange, every reformist attempt to mitigate or adapt to ongoing planetary changes such as global warming, ocean acidification, deforestation, freshwater depletion ...